hapax/hapax.github.io/assets/chandra.md

   ⁂
   </p>

-**Exercise 9.** Let's repeat our pressure-balancing argument with the non-relativistic Fermi gas.
+**Exercise 9.** We can repeat our pressure-balancing argument with the non-relativistic Fermi gas.
 This is appropriate to smaller and less gravitationally extreme white dwarfs.